IneshvirSingh/intelligent-traffic-violation-detection/README.md

 A production-quality computer vision system that detects traffic violations from video feeds using **YOLOv8**, **ByteTrack** multi-object tracking, and a **FastAPI** REST backend with real-time analytics and heatmap generation.

+The system processes video feeds from traffic cameras, detects vehicles, tracks them across frames, and identifies violations such as red-light jumping and lane violations.
+Evidence images and analytics are generated for monitoring and reporting.

+## Key Features

+- Real-time vehicle detection using YOLOv8
+- Multi-object tracking for vehicle identification
+- Automated red-light violation detection
+- Lane violation detection
+- Violation evidence capture
+- Heatmap generation for traffic violation hotspots
+- REST API for accessing violation data

 ---

 ## Architecture